qchi-code/TriCD-Net/README.md

 Pre-processing is performed according to [Ouyang et al.](https://github.com/cheng-01037/Self-supervised-Fewshot-Medical-Image-Segmentation/tree/2f2a22b74890cb9ad5e56ac234ea02b9f1c7a535) and we follow the procedure on their github repository.

 ### Pretrained Model Weights
-The pretrained checkpoints for all three datasets are provided via the following [Google Drive](https://drive.google.com/file/d/15O7AL3IMs-FMCocaCaSA_F7ciZSBtIXF/view?usp=drive_link) link for testing and evaluation.
-Please download the archive manually and extract it locally before use.

 ### Training
 1. Compile `./data/supervoxels/felzenszwalb_3d_cy.pyx` with cython (`python ./data/supervoxels/setup.py build_ext --inplace`) and run `./data/supervoxels/generate_supervoxels.py`